 Committee on Off Campus-Study*

 The Committee on Off-Campus Study is co-chaired by the Director for Off-Campus Study and the Faculty Adviser for Off-Campus Study.
-The Assistant Director for Off-Campus Study serves as an ex-officio member.
 The committee is charged with advising the Off-Campus Study Office regarding changes in policy and practice; participating in regular reviews of Swarthmore College study abroad programs; reviewing approved and proposed study abroad programs; reviewing appeals of student petitions to attend non-approved programs; and in general overseeing the educational quality of all supported programs while contributing to the effort to remove unnecessary institutional barriers to participation.

 Committee on Promotion and Tenure (CPT)*

 The Committee on Promotion and Tenure (CPT) is headed by the President of the College and includes the Provost and four appointed faculty members.
 In January and February, this committee reviews the dossiers (normally prepared by the faculty member's department) of all faculty members who come up for tenure in a given year or who are being considered for promotion.
 These dossiers include letters from one's own department, from faculty outside the department, from students, and from faculty outside the College.
 After concluding its deliberations, the Committee makes recommendations to the Board of Managers.